Stunning circa 1914 Corona 3 Typewriter with case

 White Keys with Plated Escutcheons

-Pica 10cpi Typeface
+Pica 10cpi Typeface (generally)

 Margin Function

-This model was used by Lawrence Durrell, Agatha Christie, Hemingway, and others.
+We can see why this model was used by Lawrence Durrell, Agatha Christie, Hemingway, and others.

 Most sincerely,